MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

     ![[!INCLUDE [Product short.](includes/product-short.md)] sensor configuration image](media/sensor-install-config.png)

     - Installation path: The location where the [!INCLUDE [Product short](includes/product-short.md)] sensor is installed.
 By default the path is  `%programfiles%\Azure Advanced Threat Protection sensor`.
 Leave the default value.
-    - Access key: Retrieved from the [!INCLUDE [Product short](includes/product-short.md)] portal in the previous step.
+    - Access key: Retrieved from the Microsoft 365 Defender portal in the previous step.

 1. Select **Install**.
 The following components are installed and configured during the installation of the [!INCLUDE [Product short](includes/product-short.md)] sensor: